 Using the collaborative process, the couple, their attorneys, a neutral financial professional, and a facilitator comprise a team to work toward the best solution for the family so that all family members thrive.
 The dialogue during team meetings helps to establish healthy communication patterns to assist the family post-divorce.

-As a Collaboratively trained neutral financial professional, Harriett provides the following, as needed in each unique situation:
+As a female collaborative divorce accountant, Harriett provides the following, as needed in each unique situation: